Bars in low-density environments rotate faster than bars in dense regions: DATA AND METHODS

+To add a simple measure of the strength of the relationship between $\mathcal{R}$ and $\log\,\Sigma$, we also calculate the Pearson correlation coefficient, $r$, along with its \textit{p}-value, requiring $3\,\sigma$ for statistical significance.
+While $r$ does not account for measurement uncertainties or intrinsic scatter, it is an easily interpretable metric.
+As all bars go through multiple phases of evolution, with rotation rates fluctuating across them, we expect substantial scatter in each density bin rather than a tight, one-to-one relation between $\mathcal{R}$ and $\log\,\Sigma$.
+To quantify the relationship between the two variables, we use the bivariate correlated errors and intrinsic scatter regression, BCES y|x (\citealt{1996ApJ...470..706A}).
+This method accounts for both measurement uncertainties and intrinsic scatter and is a direct extension of the ordinary least-squares approach.

 In Section~\ref{results}, we investigate the dependence of the bar rotation rate on projected neighbour density and galaxy stellar mass by examining the relationship between $\mathcal{R}$ and $\log~\Sigma$, as well as comparing the distributions of $\mathcal{R}$ across low and high-density environments and between low and high-mass galaxies.
+We discuss the results of these tests in Section~\ref{diss}.